ansible/ansible/docs/docsite/rst/playbooks_blocks.rst

 In the example above, each of the 3 tasks will be executed after appending the `when` condition from the block and evaluating it in the task's context.
 Also they inherit the privilege escalation directives enabling "become to root" for all the enclosed tasks.

+Blocks also support a `name` field, as shown above, to aid in playbook readability.

 .. _block_error_handling: